 The Rural Cooperative Development Grant program improves the economic condition of rural areas by helping individuals and businesses start, expand or improve rural cooperatives and other mutually-owned businesses through Cooperative Development Centers.
 Grants are awarded through a national competition.
 Each fiscal year, applications are requested through a notice published in the Federal Register and through an announcement posted on grants.gov.

 Maximum Grant Amount: $200,000

 Who may apply for this program?

-Nonprofit corporations and institutions of higher education are eligible to apply for this program.
-Public bodies, for-profit business and individuals are not eligible.
+Nonprofit corporations and institutions of higher education.
+Public bodies, for-profit business and individuals are NOT eligible.

-Matching Funds Requirement: 25 percect of total project costs (5 percent for Native American tribally-controlled colleges and universities that were granted land-grant status under an Act of Congress in 1994).
+The matching requirement is 25 percent of total project costs (5 percent for Native American tribally-controlled colleges and universities that were granted land-grant status under an Act of Congress in 1994).

 Grant and matching funds can be used for developing and operating a Rural Cooperative Development Center.
 Examples of technical assistance and other services the Centers provide are:

 - Conducting feasibility studies